 Some churches provide a live worship team while others stream music from Spotify or Google Play Music.
-Think about your context (home Alpha, church, etc) and the people with musical talent on your Alpha team.
+Think about your context (home Alpha, church, in-person, online etc) and the people with musical talent on your Alpha team.

 Since music styles and song preferences vary widely, we don't provide a specific list of songs for churches to use on Alpha.
 For Christian songs, the CCLI website has a list of popular songs with lyrics.
-Please double check the lyrics and make sure they're not too "Christianese" at first.
+Please double-check the lyrics and make sure they're not too "Christianese" at first.

 Week by Week Ideas